The "ARES/SKYWARN" channel of the New England Reflector is

 can be found on EchoLink clients as conference *NEW-ENG3*.
 This is

-a dedicated gateway for ARES/SKYWARN activity in the six New England
+a dedicated gateway for ARES and SKYWARN drills and activations in the six New England

 gateway is configured to have transcoding disabled, meaning audio between